A substantial legacy left to the force has been used to fund the relocation of the force memorial garden.

 “We decided it would be appropriate to use the money to fund the relocation of the force memorial garden."

-Currently located in a small area between two basement sections of the building it is being moved and re-built in the grounds to the front of headquarters which will open up access and provide car parking to those who want to visit and remember their relatives who died whilst serving Lincolnshire Police.
+Previously located in a small area between two basement sections of the building, it has been moved and rebuilt in the grounds to the front of headquarters, which opens up access and provide car parking to those who want to visit and remember their relatives who died whilst serving Lincolnshire Police.

-Parkwood Consultancy Services won the tender to provide the new memorial garden and central to their design will be pillars representing Sir Robert Peel’s 9 Pillars of Policing.
+Parkwood Consultancy Services won the tender to provide the new memorial garden and central to their design are pillars representing Sir Robert Peel’s 9 Pillars of Policing.
 Each of his nine written statements have been simplified down to one word:

-These will be placed on the inside surface of the nine walls.
+These words are inscribed on the inside surface of the nine walls.

-The names of members of the force who have died whilst in service will form a focus at the new site as will a plaque recognising the generosity of the donors.
+The names of members of the force who have died whilst in service form a focus at the new site, as does a plaque recognising the generosity of the donors.

-The central structure is being designed by Durham sculptor Graeme Hopper.
+The central structure has been designed by Durham sculptor Graeme Hopper.